 In the early 60’s IQ tests were the rage.
 When the sealed envelopes with the results were handed out in my class, everyone got a white envelope, well almost everyone, mine was manila in color.
 That day’s walk home was filled with thoughts of suicide and ways to do it because I knew this was it.
 I left the envelope on the kitchen table (the thought never crossed my mind to disappear it) and waited in my room resigned to my fate.
 When Mom opened it all it said was the school wanted them to make an appointment to come in for a conference.
 My Dad was pissed (yep, that is the word he used) because he would have to take off work and was sure I had done something I was covering up.
 I maintained ignorance, thankful for the reprieve, dreading what I thought I KNEW was coming.
 The day came and I attended the meeting with the Vice-Principal as well.
 They were told I was, wait for it, ABNORMALLY intelligent.
 I don’t know what else was said after that, for I had shut down and blanked out.
 It was in the car driving home when I came back around to my father saying, “that was a huge waste of time.”
 I waited for “the” talk I had been dreading, but it never materialized.
 I went to school the next day as if nothing had happened and it was never brought up again.
-I really don’t know why they had my parents come in, this was before GATE or programs for gifted students existed, I think they were just as perplexed at what to do with me as I was.
+I really don’t know why they had my parents come in, I think they were just as perplexed at what to do with me as I was.

 At a very early age I decided the best course of action was to try to “fit in,” so I dedicated myself to mimicry.
 I would surreptitiously watch you: your facial expressions, the tone of your voice, the words you chose, how others reacted to you and how you reciprocated.
 And I practiced and practiced.
 You know how people say they have done something a “thousand” times?
 From that point (around 7) through High School I spent thousands of hours in front of the bathroom mirror rehearsing the things that came so naturally to you, until it became second nature.
 I taught myself to “fit in,” to act as if, even though I didn’t understand the underlying why’s.